monicapetrangeli/Data-Analytics-with-R/README.md

 ## Challenge 1
 This repository contains the solution for Challenge 1 completed by Team 6 as part of the Data Analytics with R course.
 The project includes data cleaning, analysis, and visualization using R and related libraries like ggplot2 and dplyr.
+⚠️ Note: To replicate the analysis, make sure to use the dataframe provided in the repository under the name barcelona_listings

 ### 📂 Contents:
 - Data preprocessing and transformation